RealDoigt/General-Purpose-Shell/doc/spec.md

 Again, as is written above, the language is still very much a work in progress.
 This document states what an implementation _should_ have.
 It does _not_ reflect the current state of the language interpreter written by Doigt.

 This is not a tutorial nor a guide to learn this language.
-Nothing prevents you to use the language specification for this purpose, but you should keep in mind that it is not its intended purpose.
+Nothing prevents anyone to use the language specification for this purpose, but they should keep in mind that it is not its intended purpose.

 ## Literals